OpenROV-archive/openrov-image/README.md

 --------------------

 Just put the newly created sd-card into your BeagleBone.

+**Hint:** The first boot will take a bit longer (the ROV will actually restart) as the root partition is extended to the available SD card size.

 Once its fully started, you should be able to browse to: http://<IP.OF.THE.ROV>:8080.